Page cover

 Perfect Fit for Private Keys

-Private keys are a unique class of data: they’re long-lived, high-value, and cannot be reset if leaked.
-React Native Keychain treats them with the appropriate level of sensitivity:
+Private keys are long-lived, high-value secrets that cannot be rotated if leaked.
+React Native Keychain applies appropriate safeguards:

 What We’re Avoiding